Move-in and Move-out Deposits

 An association shall not impose or collect an assessment or fee that exceeds the amount necessary to defray the cost for which it is levied.

-Consequently, an association cannot charge a move-in or move-out fee without violating the law.
+Consequently, an association cannot charge an arbitrary move-in or move-out fee without violating the law.
 Notwithstanding, an association can demand that a refundable deposit be paid to cover the possible cost of damage to the common area when someone moves in or out, assuming the association's CC&Rs or operating rules permit the collection of such a deposit.
+Many homeowner associations adopt an operating rule to address this issue.

 San Diego HOA Management